hbhassen/jaspic-saml-module/docs/MODULE-CONFIG.md

 </http-authentication-factory>
 ```

-Finally, add the `auth-module` entry to `undertow` or `security` subsystems depending on the chosen integration strategy (see `standalone-sample.xml`).
+Finally, declare the `auth-module` using the `jaspi` subsystem (the element name replaces the older `jsr196-configuration` that is no longer used in WildFly 31).
 Module options configure IdP metadata, keystore location, and public paths.
+See `standalone-sample.xml` for the recommended Jakarta EE 10 snippet that keeps the default WildFly subsystems intact.